Did you know that house-and crate training puppies goes hand in hand?

 Crate Size Matters

 A crate should be large enough for your pup to comfortably stand in, lie in, and turn around in.

-Crate training really goes hand in hand with potty training, as it picks up on the dog’s instinct of not to spoil his sleeping quarters.
+Crate training really goes hand in hand with potty training, as it picks up on the dog’s instinct of not spoiling their sleeping quarters.

-Bottom Line: While the initial house training process requires a lot of consistency and discipline, it’s absolutely worth your effort and patience!
+While the initial house training process requires a lot of consistency and discipline, it’s absolutely worth your effort and patience!